romeorizzi/TALight/README.md

 <details><summary>The two things you need before starting this first exploration as a problem solver and how to get them</summary>

-In order to ask for the services of a TALight server you need the two things listd here below.
-If you do not have them you can get them has explained and this is most advisable because you will get a better experience.
-However, if you do not have any right to install things on the machine you have at your disposal, or if you are on something like a smartphone, then you can still have access to the servics of a TALight server in the cloud through a browser.
+Well, to a certain extent a functioning browser is all what you need.
+Seriosly: if you only have a smartphone, or no permission to install anything on the available PC, or even if you only want to give a look but are also certain you are not going to write any code, then reaching some TALight services from the browser migh actually be the best option for you to start with.
 In practice, throught the browser you will access a client in the cloud that will connect to our web service server `wss://talight.tk/tutorial`.

-<details>How to access a repl TALight client in the cloud supporting your preferred programming language<summary></summary>
+<details><summary>How to access a repl TALight client in the cloud supporting your preferred programming language</summary>

-See if your language is already present in the following list.
-If not, ask us to add it.
-Otherwise just click on the link and get to the client.
+Choose your preferred programming language from the following list.
+If it is missing, ask us to add it if you are willing to interact also by writing some code, or choose any item in the list if a direct interaction with no coding is all what you or your students might be interested into.

 1. [python](https://repl.it/@RomeoRizziUniVR/rtalpython#README.txt)
 2. [cpp](https://repl.it/@RomeoRizziUniVR/rtalcpp#README.txt)
 3. [c](https://repl.it/@RomeoRizziUniVR/rtalc#README.txt)

-<strong>What to do once you are on the rtal repl for your preferred programming language?</>
+<strong>What to do once you are on the rtal repl for your preferred programming language?</strong>

 Aprire la shell e da linea di comando si richiedano i servizi TALight tramite il comando rtal come da primi esempi sequenti: